 4.2.5 Extended Hivent Model

-To account for the extensions in the interface, also the data model has to be adapted.
+To account for the extensions in the interface, the data model had to be adapted.
 Mainly the thematic domain of the Hivent Model changed, since the status or an Area, its recognition or relation to other countries is a non-spatial attribute of the data.
 The new Edit Operations that were introduced need to be internally expressed by Hivent Operations.
 For that purpose the name change operation (NCH) is abstracted to a thematic change operation (TCH).
 Instead of changing only the oldname to the newarea of its associated update Area, it can also change its oldstatus to a newstatus.
-It can be visualized in exactly the same way, since it is just as well an identity-preserving change.
+It can be visualized in exactly the same way, since it is an identity-preserving change.

-More thoughts have to be spent on the question how to express a new recognition of an Area in an Hivent Operation.
+More thought must be givien to the question of how to express a new recognition of an Area in an Hivent Operation.
 Additionally, the introduction of hierarchical layers of Areas adds new requirements to the Hivent Model: All Hivent Operations can potentially be performed on the same level of hierarchy as before, but also downwards or upwards.
 The example of the fictional secession of Scotland from the United Kingdom in 2018 would be simple: The user could simply select Scotland as a second-level Area inside the first-level United Kingdom and secede Scotland from the Union by updating its status to a fully sovereign first-level Area.
 The design and implementation of the data model requires further analysis.